For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Incoming form of winners since 2010:

-For the record, here's the breakdown of Bentgrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

-The Byron Nelson is always a difficult tournament to call.
-We've seen unexpected winners, indeed Jason Day (this was 2010), Keegan Bradley, Sang-moon Bae, Brendon Todd and Steven Bowditch have won 5 of the past 7 renewals at triple-digits.
-Bowditch topped the lot price-wise delivering a 500/1 coup for the bookmakers 24 months ago.
-But in Jason Dufner (22/1 in 2012) and Sergio Garcia (25/1 last year), 2 short-priced players in the betting market ultimately prevailed.
+The Byron Nelson is always a difficult tournament to call and a move to a new course which has been described as "unique" adds another level of intrigue to this betting heat.
+As a tournament, we've seen a whole list of unexpected winners.
+Indeed Jason Day (this was 2010), Keegan Bradley, Sang-moon Bae, Brendon Todd, Steven Bowditch and Billy Horschel have won 6 of the past 8 renewals at triple-digits.
+Bowditch topped the lot price-wise delivering a 500/1 coup for the bookmakers 3 years ago.
+But in Jason Dufner (22/1 in 2012) and Sergio Garcia (25/1 in 2016), 2 short-priced players in the betting market ultimately prevailed.

-Another angle is that recent winners Todd, Bae, Bradley and Day had never won on the PGA Tour and Jason Dufner in 2012 had only captured his previous victory 2 appearances prior at TPC Louisiana.
-It's certainly a mixed picture, but with Dustin Johnson, Jordan Spieth, Jason Day, Sergio Garcia, Brooks Koepka and Louis Oosthuizen all in this week's field, there is sure to be a little value further down the field.
+Another angle is that recent winners Todd, Bae, Bradley and Day had never won on the PGA Tour.
+Jason Dufner in 2012 had only captured his previous victory 2 appearances prior at TPC Louisiana.
+Last year saw Billy Horschel arrive with form of MC-MC-MC-MC to then go onto capture his 4th PGA Tour victory.
+The Floridian had not won a tournament since the 2014 Tour Championship ending a 2 and a half year hiatus.
+It's certainly a mixed picture, but with Jordan Spieth, Sergio Garcia, Hideki Matsuyama, Marc Leishman, Matt Kuchar and Billy Horschel all in this week's field, there's sure to be a little value further down the field.

 My selections are as follows: